Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-By contrast, since the posterior density for $p$ is effectively obtained through Bayes' theorem by simply reweighting the prior density for $p$, that is, by normalising the density function that results from multiplying this prior density function by the likelihood function, it would seem difficult to use a form of a reasoning that is compatible with the Bayesian paradigm, to argue that the relative external strength of the posterior distribution function for $p$ should not be heavily dependent on the relative external strength of the prior distribution function for $p$, which as already mentioned would be expected to be externally quite weak.
+By contrast, since the posterior density for the proportion $p$ is effectively obtained through Bayes' theorem by simply reweighting the prior density for $p$, that is, by normalising the density function that results from multiplying this prior density function by the likelihood function in this case, it would seem difficult to use a form of a reasoning that is compatible with the Bayesian paradigm, to argue that the relative external strength of the posterior distribution function for $p$ should be much greater than the relative external strength of the prior distribution function for $p$.
+Of course, substantial importance can justifiably be attached to this observation given that, as already mentioned, it would be expected that the relative external strength of this prior distribution function for $p$ would be regarded as being genuinely quite low in the situation under discussion.